Back to list

 Details: https://amida-san.com/events/weekly-duty

-Summary: Achieving Transparent Lottery in Slack
+Achieving Transparent Drawings in Slack

-1. Transparency: Can everyone accept it?
+1. Transparency: Can everyone accept the result?

-2. Ease: Is Slack App approval needed?
+2. Ease of use: Is Slack App approval required?

 3. Cost: Are there additional fees?